Claessens14/StockBot/readme.md

 # StockZia

 ## Note
-Right now i only have one entity in watson, it is tesla. if you want to test the current adaptive card. ask it "what is tesla at".
+Right now it only has FANG companies in watson conversation as entities.
+If you want to test the current adaptive card.
+Ask "what is facebook at".

 ## Run